-‘Vanderpump Rules’ Cast ‘Distraught’ Over Stassi Schroeder, Kristen Doute Firings, Fear Show Won’t Be The Same
+‘Vanderpump Rules’ Cast Reportedly ‘Distraught’ Over Stassi Schroeder, Kristen Doute Firings

 “Discussions about firing [Brett] and [Max] had already taken place before Stassi and Kristen’s past actions resurfaced,” the E! insider said.

 The cast shakeup comes one week after former Vanderpump Rules cast member Faith Stowers revealed that Stassi and Kristen once called the police on her to falsely report her for a crime she had nothing to do with.
-Faith, who was the only black cast member ever cast on the Bravo reality show, said on Tuesday that she feels “so vindicated” now that Stassi and Kristen have been fired from Vanderpump Rules.
+Faith, who was the only black cast member ever on the Bravo reality show, said on Tuesday that she felt “so vindicated” now that Stassi and Kristen have been fired from Vanderpump Rules.